Celestial Holography Revisited: Introduction

-4pt In the context of celestial holography, it was recently noted that there seems to be a discrepancy between these two approaches to celestial correlators \cite{Iacobacci:2022yjo}.
-In one case, celestial correlators are obtained from the corresponding S-matrix via an integral transform, while in the other celestial correlation functions are treated analogously to Witten diagrams.
-This discrepancy appears to arise from the fact that the relationship between celestial correlators and the S-matrix commutes divergent integrals forming part of the definition of conformal primary wavefunctions.
-In this work, we observe that the regularisation of the conformal primary wave functions defined in \cite{Pasterski:2016qvg,Pasterski:2017kqt} alters the definition of celestial correlators, which receive contributions from out of time order Minkowski correlators.
-In light of this, we propose a new definition for conformal primary wave functions as analytic functions that respect time-ordering in the bulk of Minkowski space, which are obtained by extrapolating one point of the Minkowski Feynman propagator $G_F$ to the celestial sphere.
-In practise, this is achieved by taking a Mellin transform with respect to the radial direction in the hyperbolic slicing of Minkowski space and the boundary limit in the hyperbolic directions:
+4pt In the context of celestial holography, it was recently noted \cite{Iacobacci:2022yjo} that there seems to be a discrepancy between these two approaches to celestial amplitudes.
+In one case, celestial amplitudes are obtained from the corresponding S-matrix via an integral transform, while in the other celestial amplitudes are treated analogously to Witten diagrams with the conformal primary wave functions treated like bulk-to-boundary propagators.
+This discrepancy appears to arise from the fact that the relationship between celestial amplitudes and momentum space scattering amplitudes commutes divergent integrals forming part of the definition of conformal primary wavefunctions.
+In this work we re-visit this discrepancy and point out that the regularisation introduced to define conformal primary wave functions in \cite{Pasterski:2016qvg,Pasterski:2017kqt} alters the nature of the observable that is being considered on the celestial sphere; the regularisation appears to implicitly select a time-ordering and takes the external legs off-shell.
+Celestial amplitudes computed using the regularised expression \cite{Pasterski:2016qvg,Pasterski:2017kqt} for conformal primary wave functions are therefore (anti-)time-ordered propagators with one leg extrapolated to the celestial sphere.

+4pt In light of this, we propose a novel, off-shell, extrapolate definition of correlators on the celestial sphere, in which the conformal primary wave functions are replaced with analytic functions obtained by extrapolating one point of the Minkowski Feynman propagator $G_T$ to the celestial sphere.
+In practise, this is achieved by taking a Mellin transform with respect to the radial direction in the hyperbolic slicing \eqref{hypslice} of Minkowski space and the boundary limit in the hyperbolic directions:

-This definition treats conformal primary wave functions as analogous to bulk-to-boundary propagators in AdS space and is natural from an AdS/CFT perspective.
-We refer to these modified conformal primary wave functions $G^{\text{flat}}_{\Delta}$ as \emph{celestial bulk-to-boundary propagators}.
-According to this definition, celestial correlators are given by a Mellin transform of time-ordered correlators in Minkowski space extrapolated to the boundary:
+We refer to the functions $G^{\text{flat}}_{\Delta}$ as \emph{celestial bulk-to-boundary propagators}.
+According to this definition, correlators on the celestial sphere are given by a Mellin transform of bulk time-ordered correlators in Minkowski space that are extrapolated to the boundary:

-This naturally extends the definition of boundary correlation functions commonly employed in (A)dS/CFT, which extrapolate bulk correlation functions to the conformal boundary.
+We refer to such off-shell observables on the celestial sphere as \emph{celestial correlators}, to distinguish them from (on-shell) \emph{celestial amplitudes}.
+This definition naturally extends to celestial holography the extrapolate definition of boundary correlation functions commonly employed in (A)dS/CFT.